Bpatalano/userID-userAge/README.md

   Your result will be logged in the console

+# More info and how to run on any file

 The program can be executed on a command line with node installed globally